The Ultimate Computer: Plot

 Daystrom, having indicated that the engrams he used were his own, believes he can reason with the M-5, but his conversation with the unit quickly degenerates into a self-pitying lament over his own career disappointments.
-McCoy warns Kirk that he sees a psychotic episode coming, and as Daystrom begins loudly to proclaim his and his creation's invincibility, Spock subdues him with a Vulcan nerve pinch.
+McCoy warns Kirk that he sees a nervous breakdown coming, and as Daystrom begins loudly to proclaim his and his creation's invincibility, Spock subdues him with a Vulcan nerve pinch.

 Kirk then tries to persuade the M-5 to stop its attacks.
 The M-5 acknowledges Kirk, who asks M-5 what its purpose is.
 M-5 responds that its purpose is to protect lives.
-Kirk rejoins that it acted contrary to its purpose by murdering people.
+Kirk argues that it acted contrary to its purpose by murdering people.
 M-5 acknowledges that it has committed murder and must therefore die, and shuts itself down.
 In so doing, it also cripples the Enterprise.

 Having received permission to destroy Enterprise, the other Federation ships close in.
 Since Scott is unable to restore communications immediately, Kirk decides to allow the ship to drift with shields down, hoping that Commodore Wesley will realize that the threat has passed.
 The gamble pays off as the Commodore orders his ships to stand down at the last moment.
+Spock reminds Kirk and McCoy that while computers are more efficient, they are not any better.

 Production and reception

 In 2011, this episode was noted by Forbes as one of the top ten episodes of the franchise that explores the implications of advanced technology, in particular the danger of A.I.
 In 2016, SyFy ranked guest star William Marshall's performance as Dr. Daystrom as the 14th best guest star on the original series.

 The original draft was given to Ray Bradbury by mathematician and Star Trek fan Laurence Wolfe to give to Gene Roddenberry.

 Michelle Erica Green of Trek Today maintains that it is one of McCoy's best episodes and praises the episode for taking place entirely on the Enterprise.
-She states that the M-5 turns out to be one of Treks best villains and that the analogy of computers taking over for humans is still powerful today.
+She states that the M-5 turns out to be one of Treks best villains.